This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-A suprapubic catheter is a sterile (germ-free) tube that drains urine out of your bladder.
-It is inserted through a stoma (created opening) in your abdomen and into the bladder.
-The catheter has a small balloon filled with solution that holds the catheter inside your bladder.
-Suprapubic catheters are used when you have problems urinating because of a medical condition.
+A suprapubic catheter is a tube that drains urine from your bladder.
+It is inserted through a small hole in your lower abdomen and into your bladder.
+Suprapubic means that the catheter is inserted above your pubic bone.
+You may need a catheter because you have problems urinating because of a medical condition or surgery.
 A suprapubic catheter is also called an indwelling urinary catheter.

-- Drinking liquids: Adults should drink about 9 to 13 cups of liquid each day.
-One cup is 8 ounces.
-Good choices of liquids for most people include water, juice, and milk.
+- Drink liquids as directed.
+Ask how much liquid to drink each day and which liquids are best for you.
+Good choices for most people include water, juice, and milk.
 Coffee, soup, and fruit may be counted in your daily liquid amount.
-Ask your caregiver how much liquid you should drink each day.

-- Good hand hygiene is the best way to prevent infections .
-Always wash your hands with soap and water before and after you touch your catheter, tubing, or drainage bag.
-Do this to remove germs on your hands before you touch these items.
-Do this after you touch these items to remove germs that may have been on them.
+- Wash your hands often.
+Always wash with soap and water before and after you touch your catheter, tubing, or drainage bag.
 Wear clean medical gloves when you care for your catheter or disconnect the drainage bag.
 This will help stop germs from getting into your catheter.
 Remind anyone who cares for your catheter or drainage system to wash his or her hands.

-- Use good hand hygiene: Keep your hands clean and as free of germs as possible.
-Always wash your hands before and after you touch the catheter or the insertion site.
+- Always wash your hands before and after you touch the catheter or the insertion site.
 Wear clean medical gloves when you care for your catheter.

 - Position the drainage bag and tubing:

-- Allow gravity drainage: Do not loop or kink the tubing so urine can flow out.
+- Allow gravity drainage.
+Do not loop or kink the tubing so urine can flow into the bag.

-- Empty the drainage bag when needed: The weight of a full drainage bag can pull on and hurt your stoma.
+- Empty the drainage bag when needed.
+The weight of a full drainage bag can pull on the catheter and cause pain.
 Empty the drainage bag every 3 to 6 hours or when it is ½ to ⅔ full.